This post has been updated for 2015/ 2016. Some links are affiliate.

 Arrive in Dublin.
 After clearing customs a drive assists you with your bags and takes you to your hotel.Check into Westin Dublin.
 Get information from Disney Hospitality desk and learn about Dublin.

 Private reception dinner at the hotel with other families on the tour.

-If you are driving I would recommend staying in a B&B outside Dublin and taking the Luas into the city.
-(Botanic
+If you are driving I would recommend staying in a B&B outside Dublin and taking the train into the city.

 Dinner in Dublin ($150)

-Privately guided tour including Dublin Castle and Guinness Storehouse.
+Privately guided tour including Viking Splash and Guinness Storehouse.

 Afternoon and evening on your own in Dublin. (at your own cost)